 And I'm not the only one; when Tom Hanks said it, it became extremely popular.
 It was a constant in homes and at the workplace.
 You'd hear it from your boss at work, and then you'd visit your grandma and she'd say it too.

-Lots of things have gone viral since then, but Forrest Gump is unmatched in its depth and lessons that will stay relevant forever.
+Lots of things have gone viral since then, but Forrest Gump is unmatched in its depth of wisdom and lessons that will stay relevant forever.

 Why is this quote so popular?
-Because it reminds us that life is unpredictable.
-We’re seeing that now more than ever with the pandemic upon us.
-And we have to decide if we’re gonna sink or swim.
+Because it reminds us that life is unpredictable and bad things happen.
+We're seeing that now more than ever.
+And with life's unpredictability we have to decide if we're going to sink or swim.

 It may seem like being cooped up at home is a bad thing, but it's actually a great opportunity to take a pause and look back on your life.
 You have less distractions; you can sit and really reflect on what you've done so far.